munyeprogrammer/Clock---python/README.md

 # Clock---python
-Is python program using turtle making clock as analog watch
+Is python program using turtle making clock as analog watch Download source code is free no licenses